alisharifi2000/Machine-Learning-course-SBU/Project1/readme.md

-### Linear regression on BostonHousePrice dataset & admission dataset
+### Linear Regression on BostonHousePrice dataset & admission dataset
 Use simple classic method regression to perdict out put .

 we use 2 dataset